 Debuting the new binder

 While this binder system works for me, low vision is a very broad term.
 No two people have the exact same preferences for print materials or assistive technology.
-Here are five questions to ask when creating your own music binder or other music storage system:
+Considerations for creating a large print music binder should include: